j-oss2023/dynamic-constructed-inventory-example/README.md

-repo to document how you can use a `-e, --extra_var` to filter on any hostvars from a `dynamic`, `constructed` inventory using a custom plugin.
+repo to document how you can use a `-e, --extra_var` to filter on any hostvars from a `dynamic`, `constructed` inventory using `ansible.builtin.constructed` as well as a custom dynamic inventory plugin.

 **./dynamic-mysql.yml:**